AhmadIssa0/AhmadIssa0/README.md

 - I've reads book about and programmed in over a dozen different programming languages (some rather esoteric).
 - As an example, [here's](https://github.com/AhmadIssa0/JSudokuSolver) a very terse (225 character) sudoku solver I wrote in the somewhat esoteric [J programming language](https://en.wikipedia.org/wiki/J_(programming_language)).
 - The last programming language I learnt was the multi-paradigm language Scala.
 It has changed the way I think about programming.
-- In highschool I wanted to understand backpropagation, which led me to learning about the multivariable chain rule, which lead me deeper down the mathematical rabbit hole.
+- In highschool I wanted to understand backpropagation, which led me to learning about the multivariable chain rule, which led me deeper down the mathematical rabbit hole.
 Now I have a Maths PhD and feel like I've come full circle.